 Mount Taranaki Summit Track

-Winter conditions on Mt Taranaki
+Winter conditions on Mount Taranaki

-As winter approaches there is ice/snow and frozen scoria on upper mountain slopes.
+30 October 2013: Expect snow/ice on upper mountain slopes.
 The marked route into the crater is iced over.
 Access to the summit and upper mountain will require alpine equipment and experience.

 up 5-6 hr; down 3-4 hr